ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         #### **The Surprising Opportunity**

-        It was around April time that this Coronavirus pandemic was starting to look very serious and we were worried that it was about to affect our customers and therefore our business.
+        It was around April time that this Coronavirus pandemic was starting to look pretty serious and we were worried that it was about to affect our customers and therefore our business.
 Did we need to start putting a plan together on how we survive through this, keeping all our team in a job and still be able to pay bills and wages?
 It was the most worrying time we have ever faced. \

         \